seungjun45/PyTorch-YOLOv3-1/README.md

 **Abstract** <br>
 We present some updates to YOLO!
 We made a bunch of little design changes to make it better.
-We also trained this new network thatâ€™s pretty swell.
-Itâ€™s a little bigger than last time but more accurate.
-Itâ€™s still fast though, donâ€™t worry.
+We also trained this new network that?™s pretty swell.
+It?™s a little bigger than last time but more accurate.
+It?™s still fast though, don?™t worry.
 At 320 Ã— 320 YOLOv3 runs in 22 ms at 28.2 mAP, as accurate as SSD but three times faster.
 When we look at the old .5 IOU mAP detection metric YOLOv3 is quite